counterfactual/monorepo/packages/node/docs/source/api.md

 ### Method: `withdraw`

 If a token address is specified, withdraws the specified amount of said token from the channel.
 Otherwise it defaults to ETH (denominated in Wei).
-The address that the withdrawal is made to is either specified by the `recipient` parameter, or if none is specified defaults to `ethers.utils.computeAddress(ethers.utils.HDNode.fromExtendedKey(nodePublicIdentifier).derivePath("0").publicKey)`
+The address that the withdrawal is made to is either specified by the `recipient` parameter, or if none is specified defaults to `ethers.utils.computeAddress(ethers.utils.HDNode.fromExtendedKey(nodePublicIdentifier).derivePath("0").publicKey)`. `deployStateDepositHolder` must be called before this method can be used to withdraw funds.

 Params: